Discover how to easily capture the iconic sound of a classic decade, in the styles of multiple different bands.

-If you want to get the authentic sound of a classic 70s electric guitar but aren’t a guitarist yourself, check out our brand new release of IRON 2!
+If you want to get the authentic sound of a classic 70s electric guitar but aren’t a guitarist yourself, check out our legendary Virtual Guitarist IRON 2!
+And it’s the best time ever to get it: save up to 75% on all UJAM plug-ins this summer.
 It will make it even easier to follow along and put everything here into practice.
 Let’s start with the different styles you’ll encounter.

 Types of 70s rock